nimeshnayaju/mtafitnessbot/README.md

 SATURDAY="<SLOT TIME>"
 ```

-You can also pair this script with [hickory] (https://github.com/maxhumber/hickory), a command line tool to schedule Python scripts.
+You can also pair this script with [hickory](https://github.com/maxhumber/hickory), a command line tool to schedule Python scripts.
 After you've installed `hickory`, you can run the following command to schedule the email everyday.

 ````sh
 hickory schedule main.py --every=day@10am